microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge02.md

 **[HL7 to FHIR Conversion](https://github.com/microsoft/health-architectures/tree/master/HL7Conversion#hl7tofhir-conversion)** reference architecture deployment will create a Logic App based workflow that is triggered whenever new HL7 message is added to the queue of hl7ingest Service Bus.
 This conversion workflow performs the following tasks:
 - Orderly conversion from HL7 to FHIR via the **[FHIR Converter](https://github.com/microsoft/FHIR-Converter)**
 - Persists converted HL7v2 message into FHIR Server through secure proxied FHIR Server connection (FHIR Server Proxy).
 - Publishes FHIR change events referencing FHIR Resources to an Event Hub.
+You can also provide a central ingest point and event bus to support virtually unlimited event driven workflow and orchestration scenarios by enabling the PublishFHIREventPostProcess module of the FHIR Proxy

 Note: After successful deployment, the FHIR converter pipeline is integrated with the HL7 Ingest platform.